 Want to become a United States Soccer Federation (USSF) referee and start working youth matches?
-Then check the Calendar Events Summary, find a Grassroots In-Person Course that you'd like to attend, click on it, and register.
+Then check the Calendar Events Summary, find a Grassroots Referee Course that you'd like to attend, click on it, and register.

 Maybe you have some questions about becoming a USSF referee.
 Or, you're already a soccer referee with some experience and now want to officiate high school or college matches.
 AYSO referees can cross-certify with USSF and become dual-certified.
 The information provided below may answer your questions.